Children’s Voices Centre

 • Government departments and international organisations

-Research is conducted in environments such as homes, schools, early childhood centres, healthcare settings and community spaces.
+Research is conducted at the CVC’s flagship child-centre Treehouse building on CSU’s Bathurst campus, and in environments where children live, such as homes, schools, early childhood centres, healthcare settings and community spaces.

 Our Work and Impact